19

 The old rule was that a photographer did not have to collect the provincial sales tax (PST) of another province unless that photographer carried on business in that other province, (i.e. had a office in that other province).
 Although, most provinces did want out-of-province businesses to voluntarily register and collect their PST.
 Otherwise, the onus was on the customer to declare an out-of-province purchase and then voluntarily pay the appropriate PST, (yeah, right).

 Now let’s see if we can confuse you.
-(There are probably exceptions to everything and remember, I’m not an accountant so this may all be wrong).
+(There are probably exceptions to everything and remember that I’m not an accountant):

 • If you’re in an HST province and you sell to another HST province, you charge the customer at their rate of HST.